BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2B_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 VERIFICATION SUCCESS / SHA: 29215a7fe7430224da52fc257686d2d387546eb8acd573a949128696e8761149
 ```

 However, if either of those two checks instead reads "VERIFICATION ERROR", then there's a problem.
-Since this is all scripted, it's possible that there's just been a minor change that has caused the script's check to not work right.
+Since this is all scripted, it's possible that there's just been a minor change that has caused the script's checks not to work right.
 But, it's also possible that someone is trying to encourage you to run a fake copy of the Bitcoin daemon.
-In that case, _be very sure you know what happened before you make use of Bitcoin!_
+So, _be very sure you know what happened before you make use of Bitcoin!_

 ### Read the Logs